Spinal Discs Explained: Structure, Function & Care

 The nucleus pulposus is the water-rich (80% water), gelatinous, and highly elastic central structure of the spinal disc.
 It is soft, pulpy, and highly pressurized, making it essential for spinal mobility and weight-bearing.
 The nucleus is proportionally larger in the cervical and lumbar spine due to the higher mobility demands in these regions.
 Its three primary functions are:

-1. Weight-Bearing: Supports and distributes the body’s weight.
+1. Weight-Bearing: Maintain and distributes the body’s weight.

 2. Pivot Point: Serves as the central point of movement for spinal flexibility.